ardthomp/640_user_analytics/README.md

 - Modular helper scripts for reusable workflows
 - Structured output directories for reproducibility

-The workflow was developed iteratively using both standard R development practices and AI-assisted support tools for coding, troubleshooting, and interpretation of analytical results.
+The workflow was developed iteratively using both standard R development practices and the hospital's AI-assisted support tools for coding, troubleshooting, and interpretation of analytical results.

 ---

-## Limitations
+## 😔 Limitations

 Because the underlying datasets contain protected institutional information, the raw data and some reference files cannot be shared publicly.
 External users may therefore be unable to fully reproduce the analyses without access to the original data sources.